grillitype/web-fonts-guide/README.md

 It also links to further, more in-depth sources that are helpful for more advanced developers aiming to perfect aspects like the loading of the font files.

+This document is a work in progress, an initial draft, and not ready for public consumption.
+If you’re here it’s because I sent you a link for feedback.
+Please do not share this further.
+Thank you!

 Ideas for further sections:
 * Rendering on different browsers & CSS anti-aliasing.